"Emigrate with Confidence"

-The Electrical Engineering Technician’s Guide For Emigrating to Australia
+For an Electrical Engineering Technician Emigrating to Australia

 Welcome to our guide on the Australian skills assessment process for an Electrical Engineering Technician.
 Before we examine the skills required to be recognised as an Electrical Engineering Technician it may be helpful to explain that the skills assessment is the first step of the emigration process.
 The skills Assessment of an Electrical Engineering Technician determines their eligibility to emigrate and the visa options available.
 Ultimately, it will affect their employment opportunities once they are in Australia.